Charles Hamilton Mitchell

 Charles Hamilton Mitchell, CB, CMG, DSO (1872–1941) was a civil engineer and an intelligence officer of the Canadian Armed Forces in World War I, with the rank of brigadier-general.
 He served in France, Italy, and England during the war as an intelligence officer, winning several honours, becoming the most decorated intelligence officer in Canadian military intelligence history.
-After the war, he returned to Canada to serve as the dean of engineering at the University of Toronto Faculty of Applied Science and Engineering.
+After the war, he returned to Canada to serve as the dean of the Faculty of Applied Science and Engineering at the University of Toronto.
 He helped greatly expand and improve the faculty during his tenure and served in that role until 1941.

 Early life and education

 Charles Hamilton Mitchell was born to George Mitchell and Agnes Becket in 1872 at Petrolia, Ontario.
 His father, George Mitchell, was a clergyman and a graduate of Upper Canada College and the University of Toronto in mathematics.
 He was the great-grandson of a United Empire Loyalist.

 He attended the School of Practical Science at the University of Toronto, studying civil engineering at the school.
 He received his SPS diploma in 1892 and his B.A.Sc. in 1894.
 After graduating from the University of Toronto, he worked as a civil engineer (officially qualifying as a C.E. in 1898), specializing in hydraulic and hydro-electric power development.
 He took employment as the assistant city engineer in Niagara Falls and later served as the city engineer.
 After leaving that post, he set up a Toronto-based consulting firm in 1906 in partnership with his brother Percival, working largely in hydroelectric power plant construction.
 He was responsible for the design and construction of several plants in the Maritimes, Ontario, and Western Canada.

 In 1901 he married Myra Ethlyn Stanton, daughter of John N. Stanton and Martha Hubbs of St Catharines.
-They had one son, Donald Russell Mitchell in 1902, though Donald Russel survived for only 3 weeks.
+They had one son, Donald Russell Mitchell in 1902, though Donald Russell survived for only 3 weeks.